mmistakes/minimal-mistakes/index.md

 layout: single
 ---

-I am currently a Graduate Student Researcher pursuing a PhD at UCLA's Atmospheric and Oceanic Sciences department.
-My research interests include numerical modeling and experimental data processing of oceanic and atmospheric turbulence, as well as some topics in hydrology.
+I am currently a postdoctoral researcher at the University of Maryland's Atmospheric and Oceanic Science department in [Dr. Jacob Wenegrat](https://wenegrat.github.io/)'s group.
+My research interests have been focused on numerical simulations of turbulent environments in geophysical boundary layers in general (both oceanic and atmospheric).
+More recently I began investigating submesoscale phenomena in the oceanic bottom boundary layer.

-For a more in-depth list of talks, awards, publications, skills, etc., please check my [curriculum vitae](https://github.com/tomchor/tomchor.github.io/raw/master/assets/pdf/phd-tomas-chor3.pdf).
+For an in-depth list of talks, awards, publications, skills, etc., please check my [curriculum vitae](https://github.com/tomchor/tomchor.github.io/raw/master/assets/pdf/phd-tomas-chor3.pdf).